Full Disclosure - 3I ATLAS

 When the first atomic bomb bloomed over the New Mexico desert in 1945, the Culture noticed.

-Not “noticed” the way poets mean it.
-It registered as an anomalous sensor event in the middle of a world war.
-A bright, sharp fingerprint that shows up when a young species finally learns that matter has seams, and that seams can be torn.
+Not “noticed” in the poetic sense.
+No, this was a sharp, bright fingerprint that registered as an anomalous sensor event in the middle of a world war.
+It was the moment when a young species learned that matter has seams, and those seams can be torn.

 Contact filed the encounter: